psycopg/psycopg2/doc/src/usage.rst

     >>> cur.execute("INSERT INTO foo VALUES (%s)", ("bar",)) # correct
     >>> cur.execute("INSERT INTO foo VALUES (%s)", ["bar"])  # correct

-- Only variable values should be bound via this method: it shouldn't be used to set table or field names.
-For these elements, ordinary string formatting should be used before running `~cursor.execute()`.
+- Only query values should be bound via this method: it shouldn't be used to merge table or field names to the query.
+If you need to generate dynamically an SQL query (for instance choosing dynamically a table name) you can use the facilities provided by the `psycopg2.sql` module.